esphome/esphome-devices/src/docs/devices/bauhn-5-way-powerboard/index.md

     ssid: "Bauhn-5-Way-Power-Board"
     password: "G5cDVW32MOE1"
     ap_timeout: 2min
-    # Not sure but this device did not attach to my SSID without the ap_timeout set to 2 min?
+    # Not sure but this device did not attach to my SSID without the ap_timeout set to 2 min WiFi a bit weak?

 captive_portal: